Attractor-Keyed Memory

 In photonic platforms $B_{\mathrm{wide}}$ may be realized by a programmable linear optical transformation~\cite{Miller2013,Clements2016,Onodera2025}.
 A fixed routing map $R_{\mathrm{route}} \in \RR^{K \times M_{\mathrm{score}}}$ compresses the wide scores into $K$ competing routes:

 where $g_k(x)$ is the score for route~$k$ and $E_k(x)$ the corresponding selector energy.
 The selector returns $\hat{k}(x) \in \argmax_k g_k(x)$ with winner-to-runner-up margin

 where $g_{(1)} \ge g_{(2)} \ge \cdots$ are the ordered scores.
 Since $E_k = -g_k$, this score-space margin equals the energy-space gap $E_{(2)} - E_{(1)}$; we use $\Delta$ for both throughout.
-Equations~\eqref{eq:wide}--\eqref{eq:selector_gap} describe one realization; the remainder of the theory depends only on the existence of a winner~$\hat{k}(x)$ and a margin~$\Delta(x)$.
-We assume only that misrouting decreases monotonically with~$\Delta(x)$, a property testable by repeated hardware trials.
+Equations~\eqref{eq:wide}--\eqref{eq:selector_gap} describe one realization; the theory requires only a winner~$\hat{k}(x)$, a margin~$\Delta(x)$, and the testable assumption that misrouting decreases monotonically with~$\Delta(x)$.

 \paragraph{Signature emission and decoding.} After routing converges to state~$u^{(k)}$, a fixed measurement map~$\mathcal{M}$ produces the signature

 where $\delta$ is zero-mean measurement noise (decomposed in Supp.\ Mat., Sec.~S3D into an input-dependent residual~$\varepsilon_k(x)$ and a stochastic component~$\delta_k$).
 Conditioned on selecting route~$k$, the measured signature has mean~$\bar\phi_k$ and covariance~$\Sigma_k$.